 LSC believes this language does not create a substantive change in the policy proposed in the NPRM but, instead, states that policy in a clearer, more appropriate manner.
 Accordingly, LSC adopts the PAI-related provision as described herein.
 LSC reiterates, that is it not requiring recipients to afford the same procedure as provided to clients being provided service directly by the recipient.
-LSC also reiterates that it intends that existing formal and informal methods for review of complaints about PAI attorneys currently meeting recipients' obligations under Part

-1614 continue to be used and would be considered to be sufficient to meet their obligations under this section.
+LSC also reiterates that it intends that existing formal and informal methods for review of complaints about PAI attorneys currently meeting recipients' obligations under Part 1614 continue to be used and would be considered to be sufficient to meet their obligations under this section.

-LSC received three other comments addressing proposed section 1621.4.
-Two of these comments ask LSC to clarify that the requirement in proposed section 1621.4(d) that recipients maintain files of complaints and their disposition applies only to complaints by clients about the manner or quality of legal assistance provided and not to complaints by applicants about the denial of legal assistance.
-LSC believes that it is clear that this requirement applies only to that section and not to any other section in the regulation.
-Recipients are not required to maintain files on complaints by applicants about denial of legal assistance.
+LSC received two other comments addressing proposed section 1621.4.
+Both of these comments ask LSC to clarify that the requirement in proposed section 1621.4(d) that recipients maintain files of complaints and their disposition applies only to complaints by clients about the manner or quality of legal assistance provided and not to complaints by applicants about the denial of legal assistance.
+As a matter of basic regulatory interpretation, LSC believes that it is clear that a requirement contained in one paragraph of a section applies only to that section and not to any other section in the regulation, absent a statement in the regulation itself to the contrary.
+This is the reason that, for example, the proposed sections 1621.3 and 1621.4 contain parallel requirements that the grievance procedures be designed to foster effective communications; if having the requirement in one section were sufficient to have it apply in the other, it would not be necessary to have similar requirements in both sections.
 LSC does not believe that any modification of the regulation is necessary and anticipates that this discussion will remove any possible ambiguity.

-One of these commenters further suggested that either the rule or preamble should make clear that files are required only for complaints that are not resolved informally by staff, the Executive Director or the Executive Director's designee and that the requirement should, instead, apply only to complaints that have been considered by the Board's grievance committee.
+One of these commenters further suggested that either the rule or preamble should make clear that files are required only for complaints that are not resolved informally by staff, the executive director or the executive director's designee and that the requirement should, instead, apply only to complaints that have been considered by the Board's grievance committee.
 The current requirement found in section 1621.3(c) is not limited in the manner suggested by the commenter.
 Rather, the current language provides that in cases of complaints by clients about the manner of quality of legal assistance provided "a file containing every complaint and a statement of its disposition shall be preserved for examination by the Corporation" (emphasis added).
 The proposed provision is exactly the same as the current one (except for substitution of "LSC" for "Corporation").
-For LSC to adopt the position urged by the commenter in the preamble would result in a preambular statement directly at odds with the clear language of the regulation.
+For LSC to adopt the position urged by the commenter in the regulation.
 For LSC to change the regulation would result in a significant substantive change for which no rationale has been articulated.
 LSC declines to adopt this suggestion.